Gift giving season is right around the corner!

 The basket on top of the cabinet (from Pottery Barn years ago) holds tissue paper and gift boxes.

 I have these acrylic drawers all over my house.
-I use them for many things, like school supplies,I put them in bathrooms, and my girls’ bedrooms for all their makeup and little things.
+I use them for many things, like school supplies,I put them in bathrooms, and my girls’ bedrooms for all their makeup and hair accessories.

-Here I put gift wrap tape and gift tags.
+Here I put gift wrap tape and gift tags in them.

 The green things on top are the ELF gift wrap cutters; they’re pretty cool.